taylorjcolaizzi/fits1-taylorjcolaizzi/README.md

 * TH1hist2Numpy.ipynb : an example for converting a ROOT histogram to numpy arrays

 Note that from ROOT you can type ```new TBrowser()``` or in Python r.TBrowser() to get a graphical browser that allows you to look at what's contained in the TFiles.

+Exercise 1:
+* Histograms are in the plot that "fit1a.C" creates, which is "result1.pdf".
+* The standard deviation of the Mean from Fits is 0.358, and the mean value of the Error of Mean from Fits is 0.3251.
+We expect these numbers to be similar because for a Normal distribution (Gaussian), the standard deviation of the mean values should be equal to the average value of the uncertainty in the means.
+* I did make a scatter plot of the chi-square probability as a function of the reduced chi-square, which is saved as "scatter_plot.pdf".

+Exercise 2:
+*
+*
+*

+Exercise 3:
+*
+*
+*